stefanomarrone/performingrail/formal/IIM & TPR UPPAAL model/README.md

 - ``Driver" automaton which emulates the behaviour of the Driver block by sending signal 'Integrity_Confirmed_By_Driver".
 	It has as parameter ID_Train, the ID of the train.

 - ``Train mode" automaton which emulates the switching between the different ETCS operation modes.
-It is designed particularly in order to consider condition 8 (see PERFORMINGRAIL Deliverable D2.2).
+It is designed particularly in order to consider condition 8 (see PerformingRail Deliverable D2.2).
 	It has as parameter ID_Train, the ID of the train.
-	All the switching conditions are summarized in Table 8.1 of PERFORMINGRAIL D2.2.
+	All the switching conditions are summarized in Table 8.1 of PerformingRail D2.2.

 - ``Train localization Unit" automaton, which emulates the behaviour of the Train localization Unit.
 It regularly receives from the ``train position reporting" automaton requests for location.
     It computes the location and sends it back to the ``Train position reporting" automaton.